XanatosX/IL2-Career-Reviver/README.md

 ### Using `dotnet` cli

-> :information_source: This is only interessting for other developers who want to install this via
+> :information_source: This is only interesting for other developers who want to install this via
 > dotnet cli as a global tool.

 You will need the [dotnet cli](https://learn.microsoft.com/de-de/dotnet/core/tools/) installed.